This person will serve as your right hand.

 “Explain the tasks you did on a regular basis.
 What did you like/dislike about that position?
 What did you learn from it?”

-If you need some support or just a sanity check as to who your next assistant can be for you, please set up a strategy call with Helen here at Your People Partners.
+Feeling like you need some support?
+Feel free to schedule a call with Helen here at Your People Partners.
 She’s helped hundreds of business owners like you hire their first and next assistant.